 - For the Dutch Oven:

 - 3 cups sauerkraut (drained, rinsed, and squeezed dry; reserve 1 cup juice for cooking liquid)

 - 6 strips bacon

 - 6 fresh dill sprigs

 - 2 pounds tomatoes (fresh or canned, sliced)

 Prepare the Cabbage

-Remove core from cabbage.
-Place whole head in a large pot filled with boiling, salted water.
-Cover and cook 3 minutes, or until softened enough to pull off individual leaves.
+Remove the core from the cabbage.
+Place the whole head in a large pot filled with boiling, salted water.
+Cover and cook for 3 minutes, or until softened enough to pull off individual leaves.
+Drain.
 You will need about 20 leaves.

-When leaves are cool enough to handle, use a paring knife to cut away the thick center stem from each leaf, without cutting all the way through.
+When the leaves are cool enough to handle, use a paring knife to cut away the thick center stem from each leaf without cutting all the way through.
 Chop any remaining cabbage and set aside to be used in the Dutch oven.